Can Ducks and Chickens Mate? | All You Need to Know!

 Duck Mating Behavior

 The mating behavior of ducks is quite violent.
-First of all, the penis of a drake (male duck) looks like a large corkscrew while mating.
-Then, it will expand and can be up to 20 cm. long while inside the female duck’s body.
+First of all, the penis of a drake (male duck) looks like a large corkscrew when mating.
+It everts rapidly and, in some species, is remarkably long for the bird’s size — up to around 20 cm — while inside the female.

 On the other hand, a duck’s vagina is a counterclockwise helix that matches the drake’s male organ.